Pablit0x/TranslatePro/README.md

 ## Technical Stack

-The Kotlin Multiplatform Translation App employs a robust technical stack to deliver its features and functionality:
+The TranslatePro employs a robust technical stack to deliver its features and functionality:

 - **Kotlin Multiplatform**: The app utilizes Kotlin Multiplatform development, enabling code sharing between Android and iOS platforms while maintaining native performance.